 While you’re rotating through clinical clerkships, you should actively network with hospital administration to see what’s available and what life as a hospital administrator is like.
-These roles increase the efficiency of physicians, foster an environment that makes patients more comfortable, and ensure that various departments function cohesively.
+These roles increase the efficiency of physicians, foster an environment that improves patient care, and ensure that various departments function cohesively.

-Instead of healing one person at a time, you could be healing the world with the medical breakthroughs you pioneer.
-If you decide to join this field, you will need a strong resume.
+Instead of healing one person at a time, you could be healing the world with the medical breakthroughs from a research project under your guidance.
+If you decide to join this field, you will need a strong resume and health background.
 While you’re in medical school, try to submit your independent research to conferences and academic journals in the field(s) where your research is most relevant.
-Being a published researcher is a huge boon not only if you want to be a researcher but also for your residency applications.
-Note: you may need to obtain a PhD for certain research positions.
+Being a published researcher is a huge boon not only if you want to be a researcher but also for your applications for residency programs.

 Pharmaceutical Company Executive

-Pharmaceutical companies are always on the lookout for talented MDs who have a keen eye for business.
+Pharmaceutical companies are always on the lookout for people with a medical education and a keen eye for business.
 Through an articulation agreement with Urbana University, American University of Antigua (AUA) College of Medicine offers an online MBA program.
 This program will teach you how to climb the ladder in the pharmaceutical industry and develop the qualities that make a great executive.

 Consultants have reviewed advertisements, marketing campaigns, screenplays, teleplays, plays, manuscripts, and more.
 They’ve also been hired to help design hospitals and medical facilities.
 Consultants have worked with medical practices and helped them improve their efficiency.
 You will have to network to get your name out there, but once you make connections, your name could be listed in the credits at the end of a film or honored by the architects you consulted in building the new wing of a hospital.
-It’s an incredibly broad career choice that suits the flexibility of an MD degree.
+It’s an incredibly broad career path that suits the flexibility of an MD degree.